dnfield/flutter_svg/README.md

 doing it in native, and Skia isn't always doing low level GPU accelerated work where you might think it is (e.g. Dash Paths).

+All of the SVGs in the `assets/` folder (except the text related one(s)) now have corresponding PNGs in the `golden/` folder that were rendered using `flutter test tool/gen_golden.dart` and compared against their rendering output in Chrome.
+Automated tests will continue to compare these to ensure code changes do not break known-good renderings.

 Basic usage (to create an SVG rendering widget from an asset):

 ```dart